What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first thing to do when facing a clogged toilet is to turn off the supply of water on the toilet.
-This ensures that no water can enter the tank as you attempt to clear it.
-The valve is typically located near in the middle of the tank on one side.
+The first step you must do when faced with a blocked toilet is to shut off the supply of water that is behind the toilet.
+This ensures that no more water enters the tank during your work on unclogging it.
+The valve is usually located near in the middle of the tank on the other side.

-Hands must be protected from potential bacteria or germs present in your toilet bowl by wearing rubber gloves prior using any tools for unclogging.
+You must protect your hands from any germs or bacteria found in your toilet bowl by wearing rubber gloves prior to using any tools that help in unclogging.

 Step 3: Use a plunger.